zioCristia/esp-energy-monitor-v1/README.md

 # Esp energy monitor
-Esp32 based module, 220V ac powered, energy monitor with two ct sensors for solar power and home power, and a LCD I2C display for visualization.
-Integrated with ESPhome in my domotic house based in Home Assistant.
+Esp32 based module, 220V ac powered, energy monitor with two ct sensors for solar power and home power, and an LCD I2C display for visualization.
+Integrated with ESPhome in my IoT house based in Home Assistant.
 Any possibility of improvement is accepted.

 You can find a [video tutorial](https://www.youtube.com/watch?v=UY-CO4Zc2r0) (in italian) of this pcb on YouTube.